 If you are still up for more relaxation, take a bus ride to the nearby Yulpo Beach and enjoy the beautiful coastline.

-Having been around since the tome of the Three Kingdoms Period, this hill has significant historical importance to the People of Korea.
-Surrounded by century-old forest, if you look around, you will be able to find a stone alter podium to various deities from between the 1st and 7th centuries.
+Since the tome of the Three Kingdoms Period, this hill has significant historical importance to the People of Korea.
+Surrounded by a century-old forest, if you look around, you will be able to find a stone alter podium to various deities from between the 1st and 7th centuries.

 But the highlight of the park is the observation tower, which was built in 2014.
 There are two ways to reach the top of the tower – using stairs or an elevator.
 On top of the tower, you can see the Gwangju skyline.